-After an initial five hour weather delay, plans were made for launch when a brief, calm winds window occured but there were other problems which caused a delay including a problem with inflation of the ballon and a problem with one of the two radio systems in the capsule.
+After an initial five hour weather delay, plans were made for launch when a brief, calm winds window occurred but there were other problems which caused a delay including a problem with inflation of the balloon and a problem with one of the two radio systems in the capsule.

 Baumgartner would have been the first free falling human being to break the speed of sound and would have fallen 23 miles.

 A jump tomorrow is questionable due to weather, the weather is also expected to continue to deteriorate throughout the week.